SIGN UP FOR NEWSLETTER

 Lajpat’s Central Market as well as Sarojini Nagar is almost like treasure troves if you are scouring for a great mehendi wala this year.

-Pre-celebrations of this festival also include buying new ‘karvas’ or earthen pots and painting them with lovely designs.
-What women put inside these karvas are home-made sweets, make-up items, ribbons, small clothes and bangles too.
+Pre-celebrations of this festival also include buying new ‘karwas’ or earthen pots and painting them with lovely designs.
+What women put inside these karwas are home-made sweets, make-up items, ribbons, small clothes and bangles too.

 Primarily a part of Punjabi tradition, Sargi is a kind of food hamper that is gifted by a mother-in-law to her daughter-in-law.
 It includes nuts, mathri, kheer and fruit juice, among others.